String theory landscape: Compactified Calabi–Yau manifolds

 If there is no structure in the space of vacua, the problem of finding one with a sufficiently small cosmological constant is NP complete.
 This is a version of the subset sum problem.

 A possible mechanism of string theory vacuum stabilization, now known as the KKLT mechanism, was proposed in 2003 by Shamit Kachru, Renata Kallosh, Andrei Linde, and Sandip Trivedi.

 Fine-tuning by the anthropic principle

-Fine-tuning of constants like the cosmological constant or the Higgs boson mass are usually assumed to occur for precise physical reasons as opposed to taking their particular values at random.
+Fine-tuning of constants like the cosmological constant or the Higgs boson mass is usually assumed to occur for precise physical reasons as opposed to taking their particular values at random.
 That is, these values should be uniquely consistent with underlying physical laws.

 The number of theoretically allowed configurations has prompted suggestions that this is not the case, and that many different vacua are physically realized.
 The anthropic principle proposes that fundamental constants may have the values they have because such values are necessary for life (and therefore intelligent observers to measure the constants).
 The anthropic landscape thus refers to the collection of those portions of the landscape that are suitable for supporting intelligent life.

-In order to implement this idea in a concrete physical theory, it is necessary to postulate a multiverse in which fundamental physical parameters can take different values.
-This has been realized in the context of eternal inflation.